godotengine/godot-docs/classes/class_editorproperty.rst

 | *Getter*  | is_checkable()       |
 +-----------+----------------------+

-Used by the inspector, set when property is checkable.
+Used by the inspector, set to ``true`` when the property is checkable.

 ----